Canton Ice House - Northeast Generals

 Access 3

-The town of Canton, MA, is located about 15 miles southwest of Boston.
+The town of Canton, Mass., is located about 15 miles southwest of Boston.
 The town itself is easy to get to via car, as Interstates 93 and 95, as well as Routes 1, 24, and 128, all pass through Canton, making it easy to reach from all points in Massachusetts.
 The MBTA Commuter Rail has a stop at Canton Junction, about three miles from the Ice House.
 The hockey facility is located in an industrial park on the southern edge of town near Stoughton.
+To reach the industrial park, one must drive through much of Canton or the surrounding towns.

-Fans will enter the Ice House into a small lobby that contains the pro shop, bathrooms, and several vending machines.
-The red rink will be on your right, and the blue rink will be on your left.
+Fans will enter the Ice House through a small lobby, which contains the pro shop, bathrooms, and several vending machines.
+The red rink will be on your right, the blue rink to your left.
 The snack bar is located on the second floor, in between the two rinks.

 The Generals play in the blue rink, the smaller of the two rinks.
-Seats consist of molded plastic bleachers colored blue (thus the name) that run the length of one side of the rink.
+Both rinks have a similar setup.
+Seats consist of molded plastic bleachers colored blue or red (thus the names) that run the length of one side of the rink.
 There are standing room areas at the top of the grandstand, as well as some standing room at ice level at the ends of the rinks.
 Fans looking for some respite from the cold rink may elect to watch the game from the hallway that runs between the rinks or from the snack bar lobby.
-Restrooms are located on both levels and are remarkably clean, considering how busy this facility can be.
+Restrooms are located on both levels and are remarkably clean considering how busy this facility can be.

-Tickets for Generals games are sold as general admission for five dollars.
+Tickets to Generals games are sold as general admission seating (no pun intended?) for ten dollars.
+Seniors and youth get a five-dollar discount.
 Parking in the large lot at the facility is also free.
 Should the snack bar be open, food prices are also very reasonable.
 This all adds up to an affordable night of entertainment for local sports fans.

 Extras 1